mdn/content/files/en-us/web/api/topics_api/using/index.md

 slug: Web/API/Topics_API/Using
 page-type: web-api-overview
 status:
-  - experimental
+  - non-standard
 ---

 {{DefaultAPISidebar("Topics API")}}

 > **Warning:** One or more browser vendors oppose this feature — in its current state, it will never be implemented across all browsers.
-See [Standards positions](#standards_positions) for details of opposition.
+See [Standards positions](/en-US/docs/Web/API/Topics_API#standards_positions) for details of opposition.

 > **Note:** An [Enrollment process](/en-US/docs/Web/Privacy/Privacy_sandbox/Enrollment) is required to use the Topics API in your applications.
 See the [Enrollment](/en-US/docs/Web/API/Topics_API#enrollment) section for details of what sub-features are gated by enrollment.